In This Article Expand or collapse the "in this article" section Archaeology and Material Culture of Moab and the Moabites

 • Routledge, Bruce.
 Moab in the Iron Age: Hegemony, Polity, Archaeology.
 Philadelphia: University of Pennsylvania Press, 2004.

 This book is a critical review of Moab’s development from the Middle Bronze Age to the end of the Iron Age.
-The author uses Antonio Gramsci’s notion of hegemony to demonstrate how Moab’s kings integrated the region’s tribes within a single ethnic and territorial identity during the early 9th century BCE (chapters 6 and 7).
+The author uses Antonio Gramsci’s notion of hegemony to demonstrate how Moab’s kings integrated the region’s tribes within a single ethnic and territorial identity during the early ninth century BCE (chapters 6 and 7).
 The book examines Moab’s role in the Bible, and Moab under the Assyrian and Babylonian Empires.

 • Steiner, Margreet.
 “Moab during the Iron Age II Period.”
 In The Oxford Handbook of the Archaeology of the Levant: c.
 8000–332 BCE.
 Edited by Margreet Steiner and Ann E. Killebrew, 770–781.
 Oxford: Oxford University Press, 2014.